Michael-Davinroy/CS4530-CS5500-Spring-2021/tutorials/week5-unit-testing.md

 1. Write tests based on the expected behavior, not based on the interpretation/implementation of it.
 2. Test assertion (expect) should match the test description.
 3. Each spec should test only 1 thing (preferably with 1 assertion per test).
-4. Organize tests using suites (Each method having it's own suite).
+4. Organize tests using suites (i.e. each method has it's own suite).
 5. Use setup and teardown functions to reduce code duplicity.
 6. Code duplicity in tests is preferred over complicated logic to reduce it.
    - If your tests need tests, they have no value.
 7. Cover the happy path for your code first.
    - Follow up with edge cases.